I think we'll probably start with soundbites two and three and just go in order from there.

 Well, I don't know, Mr. Snurdley.

-How come a century-old campaign finance law didn't apply to Al Gore?
+The question was just asked, how come a century-old campaign finance law didn't apply to Al Gore?

-Can't uh can't raise money out of your office.
+Can't raise money out of your office.

 I don't know.